I’ve spent 2 years living abroad in Airbnbs. Here’s what I’ve learned.

 If you go to France and don’t walk at all and eat croissants and cheese all day, you probably aren’t doing your body any favors.
 There’s a reason no one in California has started a fad diet based on the French way of eating.

 Then again, if you go to France and don’t eat croissants and cheese all day, I’m not sure you and I have much to talk about.↩

 Now that we’ve built the habit, it’s much easier to keep it now that we’re on more of a schedule.
 But it still takes effort; that’s why staying consistent in the gym is part of my 2017 action plan.↩

 Portion sizes in the United States are insane.
 I spoke at a conference in Las Vegas in 2015, after we’d picked up the three-entree habit, and ordered three entrees in a diner — an egg dish each, with pancakes to share — and the waitress couldn’t fit our order on the table.

-I’d never really thought about portion sizes in the U.S. being all that big, but you guys they’re fucking huge.↩
+I’d never really thought about portion sizes in the U.S. being all that big, but y’all they’re fucking huge.↩